 - Drivers may not log more than 60 hours of work in a seven day period or 70 hours in eight days

-Nashville truck accident attorneys
+Nashville truck accident lawyers

-If you or a loved one was in a car crash with a semi-truck or other commercial vehicle, the experienced Nashville truck accident attorneys of Calhoun Law, PLC can investigate the cause of your accident and determine if the truck driver and his or her employer may be held responsible.
+If you or a loved one was in a car crash with a semi-truck or other commercial vehicle, the experienced Nashville truck accident lawyers of Calhoun Law, PLC can investigate the cause of your accident and determine if the truck driver and his or her employer may be held responsible.
 Contact our office for a free consultation about your case, you could be entitled to compensation for your lost wages, medical bills, pain and suffering, mental anguish, and other damages.